 Upon the consummation of the Exchange Offer, there will be fewer shares of our Class A Common Stock held by Revlon's unaffiliated stockholders, and there will therefore likely be fewer transactions in Class A Common Stock.
 If the Class A Common Stock does not meet the NYSE's continued listing requirements, it may be de-listed, and the Class A Common Stock may not satisfy the listing requirements of any other national securities exchange.
-During the four years following the consummation of the Exchange Offer, unless a short-form merger is consummated in accordance with the Contribution and Stockholder Agreement, we will use our reasonable best efforts to maintain the listing of our Class A Common Stock on the NYSE, we will use our reasonable best efforts to have our Class A Common Stock listed on another national securities exchange; and, in the event we are unable using our reasonable best efforts to cause a market to be made for the Class A Common Stock; provided, however, that such agreement will not prevent MacAndrews & Forbes or the Company from acquiring shares of Class A Common Stock or engaging in any other transaction permitted by the Contribution and Stockholder Agreement.
+During the four years following the consummation of the Exchange Offer, unless a short-form merger is consummated in accordance with the Contribution and Stockholder Agreement, we will use our reasonable best efforts to maintain the listing of our Class A Common Stock on the NYSE; if our Class A Common Stock is de-listed from the NYSE, we will use our reasonable best efforts to have our Class A Common Stock listed on another national securities exchange; and, in the event we are unable using our reasonable best efforts to cause the Class A Common Stock to be listed on another national securities exchange after it is de-listed from the NYSE, we will use our reasonable best efforts to cause a market to be made for the Class A Common Stock; provided, however, that such agreement will not prevent MacAndrews & Forbes or the Company from acquiring shares of Class A Common Stock or engaging in any other transaction permitted by the Contribution and Stockholder Agreement.
 A lack of an active trading market may have an adverse effect on the trading price of our Class A Common Stock.
 See "Special Factors - Certain Effects of the Exchange Offer - Effects on Listing, Registration and Status of Revlon Common Stock."